KOPI WORKSHOP WITH MAREE CLARKE

 Tuesday, June 11, 2019 to Wednesday, June 12, 2019 Start time: 10:00 am

 A two-day workshop exploring Indigenous Australian mourning rituals, through the making of Kopi mourning caps.

-This practice has not occurred in South-Eastern Australia for many years, so with the help of Aboriginal men and women living and working in Victoria, Indigenous artist Maree Clarke has revived it.
-This revival is not only to educate about past practices, but also to allow the work to express Indigenous loss of land, language, and cultural practices.
+This practice has not occurred in South Eastern Australia for many years, so with the help of Indigenous men and women, Maree Clarke has revived it.
+In her practice, she works to revive elements of Indigenous culture that were lost in the period of colonisation, such as loss of land, language and cultural practices

 Workshop for 20 people maximum over two days (10-5).
 Tickets £40 for the two-day event.